corpus-io/tokenize.it-smart-contracts/docs/user_overview.md

 ### Co-investments / Syndicates

-The CoinvestedPosition contract handles the case where a group of investors co-invest in a company alongside one or more lead investors.
+Co-investments allow a co-investor to access deal terms that might otherwise not be available to them, by investing alongside one or more lead investors.
+In return, the lead investors receive a share of the profits (carry) — giving them economic upside without deploying all the capital themselves.

+The CoinvestedPosition contract implements this arrangement.
 It holds tokens on behalf of the co-investor and manages the distribution of proceeds according to a carry agreement.

 **Parties involved:**